unhm-programming-team/project-ideas/project-ideas.md

 # Games
 - A game of Parchesi you can play in your browser.
 - Pick 1 from 10 randomly generated game ideas from: https://seblague.github.io/ideagenerator/
+- Get a random game idea from the Discord bot: Type ?idea in discord chat
 - A platformer where the wildcat jumps through hoops to get their final paper to the end of the level.
 - A programming club management sim.
 # Javascript